5 Tips and Tricks on How to Make an Essay Longer

 A lot of details are required in an essay and a student must research extensively to gather all the details required and write them.
 There is the introduction, detailed points in the body, summarized conclusion, and references.

 Even with all the information, the toughest part a student may experience is hitting the right word count or expected number of pages.
-Some students can be tempted to add fluffy words or unnecessary information to lengthen their essays.
+Some students can be tempted to add fluffy words or unnecessary information to lengthen their college admission essay writing.
 You can use these tricks and tips to make your essay longer.

 Add more details